ChrisStro/OSDProgress/README.md

 This is perfect if you have multiple scripts in your solution that run one after the other or if you want to start the screen early and hide something in the background
 (OSDProgress also do this if you add OSDProgress via winpeshl.ini to your boot images)

-[Note: `Update-OSDProgress` will always prefer the progress screen spawned by `Start-OSDProgress`, this is important to know, if multible instances of OSDProgress are active]
+[Note: `Update-OSDProgress` will always prefer the progress screen spawned by `Start-OSDProgress`, this is important to know if multiple instances of OSDProgress are active]

 # Quickstart